 Now I do everything perfect and I have it all figured out

-Eh, no. It’s 2013 and I’m sixteen years old, almost seventeen.
+Eh, no. It’s 2013 and I’m sixteen years old.
 I’m really stoked to ship some games this year.
 My head is overflowing with ideas and I’m learning new things day by day.
 I’ll try to write here more about my progress, and share the things I’ve learned.
 Big thanks to everyone who read this for supporting my creative endeavors.
 Let games be made!